-Grounding the VFD achieves two important goals: limits the possibility of electric shock by providing a conductor to Earth ground, and mitigating EMI issues that could affect equipment across the connected power network.
+Grounding the VFD achieves two important goals: limiting the possibility of electric shock by providing a conductor to earth ground, and mitigating EMI issues that could affect equipment across the connected power network.

 2. Use a high-quality EMI Filter like the E6

-High switching frequencies of the IGBT’s at the VFD output interacts with stray capacitances of the electric system producing parasitic currents.
+High switching frequencies of the IGBTs at the VFD output interact with stray capacitances of the electric system producing parasitic currents.
 Parasitic currents generate excessive heat in the inverter and can be transmitted to the supply power through the VFD, potentially disturbing sensitive equipment connected to the supply.